-In addition to implementing green operations and business practices at our Rockville, MD, facility, we have partnered with national agencies to amplify Goodwill’s positive environmental impact.
-Goodwill partners with Dell on the Reconnect program allowing consumers to drop off any brand of unwanted computer equipment for no-cost responsible recycling at more than 2,200 Goodwill locations in the United States and Canada.
-More than 170 million pounds of electronic equipment have been recycled since the program began in 2004.
+In addition to implementing green operations and business practices at GII’s Rockville, MD, headquarters GII has also partnered with national agencies to amplify Goodwill’s positive environmental impact.
+In particular, Goodwill organizations have partnered with Dell since 2004 on the Dell Reconnect program, which is a free drop-off recycling program of any brand of unwanted computer equipment at more than 2,000 Goodwill locations in the United States and Canada.
+More than 460 million pounds of computers and computer equipment have been diverted from landfills since the start of the program.

 Goodwill organizations create thousands of jobs and contribute to the economic health of communities while preserving resources and the environment.